marcgeurts/checker/docs/tasks/grunt.md

 http://gruntjs.com/

-The Grunt task will run your automated frontend tasks.
+The Grunt task will run your automated workflow tasks.
 It lives under the `grunt` namespace and has following configurable parameters:

 ```yml